The 20 Healthiest Foods to Eat for Breakfast

 Kiwis are slightly tart.
 They're delicious by themselves, but if you prefer a sweeter flavor, try mixing them with strawberries and bananas in a smoothie or fruit salad.

-Whichever OJ you prefer, stick with one small glass a day, Giovinazzo advises.
+Whichever OJ you prefer, stick with one small glass a day, advises Giovinazzo.
 Fruit juice is high in calories and sugar, she says, and shouldn't replace whole fruit in your diet.

 You'll find this winning combo in many whole-grain or bran cereals (such as shredded wheat), which as an added bonus are often fortified with riboflavin, folic acid, and other essential nutrients.